jackyzha0/quartz/content/notes/07-location-sensors.md

 			- MAC: 08:17:35:33:5f:81
 			- signal strength: -61
 		- APn o...
 ![](https://i.imgur.com/vJSirwu.png)
+> [!INFO] e.g., when you load google maps, you send this fingerprint. indoors you send access points, if outside you send gps and access points. by combining data they know the rough location of access points. google maps used their database of access points to know where requests are coming from

 Fingerprinting services using Wifi
 - ~99% of queries use Google location database (Google Maps Geolocation API)